bring/developer-site/_posts/2019-10-02-code-as-design-tool.md

 ---
 ![Hybriding interfaces](/img/code-as-tool-cropbw.jpg "Hybriding interfaces")

+_Also published in Norwegian @ kode24.no: [Kode som overlegent designverktøy](https://www.kode24.no/guider/kode-som-overlegent-designverktoy/71649266)_

 Have you ever thought about the fact that the users are never really in direct contact with what designers make?
 User interfaces are built by developers who are experts on the users' environment, but the decisions are made elsewhere, by people that use entirely different tools.
 Sounds suboptimal, doesn’t it, keeping technical knowledge and user knowledge apart like this.
 And are those kinds of expertise really that clearly separated?
 Or are we seeing more and more people starting to cover both fields?

 What if I told you there exists a design tool that could not only solve this but also improve your workflow.
 It might sound like a standard sales pitch for a new sketch and prototype app, but we are, in fact, talking about code.
 When it comes to making UIs, it’s the only tool that’s good enough.